myzWILLmake/MiniSQL-Final/README.md

 # MiniSQL-IndexManager

 ###ISSUE
-API.cpp has two variables:
+API.cpp has three variables:

-bool displayComments
-bool displayRecordContents
+bool displayComments    bool displayRecordContents  bool enableCheckUnique

-we can use them to control if the CMD displays comments.
+We can use them to control if the CMD displays comments and if insert into checks unique and primary.

 1. `CommonHeader.hpp`中`Value`类的`type`定义修改为：